JulioZittei/GestaoDeTitulos/README.md

 `Inglês en-US`
 # GestaoDeTitulos
 The Titles System Management  was developed for study and learning of Spring Tecnologies.
-This System has a simple CRU Dusing Spring Tecnologies.
+This System has a simple CRUD using Spring Tecnologies.

 ### Used Tecnologies
 - Spring MVC